SPOTIFY

 Be able to search for specific podcasts in a series (i.e. related themes within podcast)

-3 – Focus on personal taste and not public reviews, since reviews can sometimes feel overwhelming.
+3 – Focus on personal taste and not public reviews, since reviews can feel overwhelming.

-Have a “93% match” similar to Netflix / 80% of viewers who watched x also liked this y. / Maybe use a “like” or “dislike” system instead of 5-star rating.
+Have a “93% match” (similar to Netflix) or 80% of viewers who watched x also liked y.
+Use a “like”/“dislike” system instead of 5-star rating.

 02 Define